The Triumph

 "Present your bodies a living sacrifice." - Romans 12:1

 Triumph is not opposed to sacrifice.
 It is reached through sacrifice.
-The Church's victory is not managerial; it is sacrificial because it is conformed to the victory of Christ the High Priest.
-Therefore authority, grace, and sacrifice belong together.
+The Church's victory is not managerial, because it is conformed to the victory of Christ the High Priest.
+For that reason, authority, grace, and sacrifice belong together.

 Whenever authority is severed from sacrifice, it becomes bureaucracy or domination.
 Whenever grace is severed from sacrifice, it becomes softness.
-The Church triumphs by another order.
+The Church triumphs by another order entirely.

-Christ reigns from the Cross.
-The Christian is commanded to become a living sacrifice.
-The Apostolic life is sacrificial and authority-bearing at once.
-Scripture therefore presents grace as the power to offer oneself rightly to God, not as exemption from the Cross.
+Christ reigns from the Cross.[1]
+The Christian is commanded to become a living sacrifice.[2]
+Apostolic life is at once sacrificial and authority-bearing.
+Scripture therefore presents grace not as exemption from the Cross, but as power to offer oneself rightly to God.

-The saints and liturgy together preserve this truth.
-The Mass is sacrifice.
+The saints and the liturgy preserve this truth together.
+The Mass is sacrifice.[3]
 Priestly authority exists to guard and offer holy things.
 Christian households are ordered by sacrificial love rather than self-assertion.
 The life of grace matures wherever sacrifice is accepted in union with Christ.

 The Church's restorations have always been sacrificial before they were triumphant.
-Reformers fasted, priests suffered, families endured deprivation, and religious communities embraced discipline.
+Reformers fasted.
+Priests suffered.
+Families endured deprivation.
+Religious communities embraced discipline.
 Visible recovery followed invisible offering.

-The faithful should therefore distrust any promise of victory that avoids sacrifice.
+The faithful should distrust every promise of victory that avoids sacrifice.
 Instead they should ask:

 Sacrifice, authority, and the life of grace belong to the Church's victory because Christ's own kingship is sacrificial.
 The faithful should therefore stop imagining triumph as relief from sacrifice.
 In Catholic life, sacrifice is one of the modes of triumph.